How to Create a Scholarship Fund

 Step 2: Make a Scholarship Proposal

 Once you have set up your account, you'll be prompted to submit your first proposal.
-You'll have the opportunity to edit this information later, but your proposal will give our donor team an idea of what you're hoping to accomplish and who you're trying to help with this scholarship.
+You'll have the opportunity to edit this information later, but your proposal will give our donor team an idea of what you're hoping to accomplish and who you're trying to help with your scholarship.

 Step 3: Finalize the Details